GurpreetSran/gs/README.md

 npm start

 ## Todo:
-- Remaining content (contect/logo/images)
+- Check old content and add new
-- Breaks if invalid project id
-- Home animation update jira with webbundle logo
 - Sticky links on touch devices
 - Scroll position in firefox
-- Check old content
 - Automate project deletion and adition
-- Project by Skill
+- Add ability to view projects by skill